What is skeuomorphism?

 For example, employing subtle gradients and shadows to give an idea of depth or incorporating small details like textures for added visual interest are now becoming commonplace for skeuomorphic designs.

-Additionally, designers are beginning to focus on making UI elements look less "toy-like" by introducing natural colors and muted tones—which help make these designs look more polished and professional.
+Additionally, are beginning to focus on making UI elements look less "toy-like" by introducing natural colors and muted tones—which help make these designs look more polished and professional.

 Skeuomorphism has been around since the early days of digital design, and its popularity has surged in recent years.
 This is due to designers looking for ways to make interfaces more intuitive and user-friendly.
 By creating realistic designs that look like physical objects, users can easily identify what they should do next—leading to better performance overall.